You want smart political talk without the meltdowns?

 We are a part of this school district.

-We are a part of this country, and we have a right to our children's education to know what you're teaching them.
+And we have a right to our children's education to know what you're teaching them.

-And I think what they're afraid of is that the teachers that are really teaching, and the board is trying to divide them from their children, trying to take their children's education in a direction that they are not comfortable with, and one that goes against their principles and their morals.
+And I think what they're afraid of is that the teachers that are really teaching and the board is trying to divide them from their children, trying to take their children's education in a direction that they are not comfortable with and one that goes against their principles and their morals.

-Uh she'll update us tonight as we're now five days out of this race, and it's going to be very, very interesting to watch.
+She'll update us tonight as we're now five days out of this race.

-If Republicans can pull off the governor's race in a state like uh Commonwealth like Virginia or a state like New Jersey, it will be a political earthquake, the likes of which I don't think we've seen in a long time.
+If Republicans can pull off the governor's race in a state like a Commonwealth like Virginia or a state like New Jersey, it will be a political earthquake, the likes of which I don't think we've seen in a long time.

-Uh Sarah, thank you.
+Sarah, thank you.

-Look forward to the an update tonight.
+Look forward to an update tonight.

 Quick break, right back.